realworldocaml/book/book/maps-and-hashtables/README.md

 to the comparison function it uses.

-Not every module can be used for creating maps, but the standard ones in `Base` are.
+Not every module can be used for creating maps, but the standard ones in `Base` can.
 Later in the chapter, we'll show how you can set up a module of your own so it can be used in this way.

 ### Sets